Introduction

 Dietary fibre aids digestion, helps maintain a healthy weight, and can lower the risk of diabetes and heart disease.

-Signs include constipation, unexplained weight gain, and feeling unsatisfied after meals.
+Signs include constipation, frequent hunger, and feeling unsatisfied after meals.

 Yes, several high-fibre foods like green leafy vegetables, avocados, and chia seeds are low in carbs.